anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-02-terraform-provisioning.md

 #### 6.1.2.
 Cloud Storage Buckets created

-After running the next module, you should see the listing below, when you paste the command below in Cloud Shell-
+You should see the listing below, when you paste the command below in Cloud Shell-
 ```
 gsutil ls
 ```